davdroman/swiftui-navigation-transitions/Documentation/Custom-Transitions.md

 ---

-Whilst composing `AtomicTransition`s is the recommended of building up to a `NavigationTransition`, there is actually an **alternative** option for those who'd like to reach for a more wholistic API:
+Whilst composing `AtomicTransition`s is the recommended way of building up to a `NavigationTransition`, there is actually an **alternative** option for those who'd like to reach for a more wholistic API:

 ```swift
 // NavigationTransition.swift